Palmyra to Kirtland

 Adam dwelt here after expulsion from the Garden of Eden.
 Three years before his death, he blessed his posterity and prophesied important future events of this earth.
 A great meeting will take place here before the Second Coming, attended by millions from both worlds.
 Every prophet who ever held keys will report his stewardship to Adam and return keys to him.
 The Lord will then appear and Satan will be stripped of his power.
 Finally, Adam will deliver the keys to Jesus Christ in preparation for His thousand-year reign.

 Town that rescued 5,000 Mormon refugees when driven from Missouri in the winter of 1839.
 It is a beautiful, small city that has been richly blessed and protected ever since.
-Lincoln-Douglas debate site.
+Also enjoy a visit to a Lincoln-Douglas debate site visit with an expert on Abraham Lincoln.

 Town (what’s left of it) that raised the mob that killed Joseph Smith.
 See stark contrast with Quincy.